Channel Noise Effects on Neural Synchronization: Conclusion

 \section{Conclusion}

 In this paper, we have sought to examine the effects of channel noise on neural network synchronization.
 Because real neurons have finitely many channels, the stochastic opening and closing of these channels leads to fluctuations in the membrane voltage that are not accounted for in the deterministic Hodgkin-Huxley model.
 In order to account for these fluctuations, we used the Fox and Lu system size expansion model because (a) it is a highly accurate approximation to the gold standard (but computationally expensive) Markov Chain model, and (b) it is a far more computationally efficient model than the Markov Chain model~\cite{fox1994emergent,goldwyn2011stochastic}.
 We first looked at the relationship between firing frequency and input current in the presence of different magnitudes of channel noise.
 These simulations showed that channel noise had a larger effect on the firing rate in the absence of input current, but the effect was weakened as input current increased.
 We then looked at numerical simulations to qualitatively describe the effect of channel noise on neural network synchronization.
 We observed in Fig. \ref{DA} that (a) the neural networks hovered around a steady state synchronization level after some time, and (b) that increasing channel noise shortened the time it took to reach that synchronization level.
-In addition, we were able to derive a formula to accurately estimate the long term expected steady state synchronization level.
-In the derivation of our formula, it was necessary to make a few assumptions.
-First, we needed to assume that the neurons were weakly coupled so that we can treat them as essentially independent from each other.
-In our simulations, we set the coupling constants $\epsilon_{ij}=0.1$, which is a biologically plausible value \cite{gray1959electron}.
-In addition, the derivation required $\lambda t$ to be large where $\lambda$ is the firing rate.
+In addition, we were able to derive a formula based on independent Poisson neurons to accurately estimate the long term expected steady state synchronization level.
+The key result is that even with a tiny amount of channel noise in coupled Hodgkin-Huxley equations, the steady state synchronization behaves identically to independent Poisson neurons.
+In addition, the derivation required $\lambda t$ to be large, where $\lambda$ is the firing rate.
 This requirement illustrates two features: that (a) as firing rate decreases (i.e. number of channels increases), the time to reach the steady state synchronization level increases, and (b) as firing rate increases, the steady state synchronization is reached faster.
 This observation was confirmed by the simulations shown in Fig. \ref{DA}.
-Our work suggests that despite the randomness within the model, channel noise causes neural networks to reach a steady state level of synchronization provided they are weakly coupled, and the steady state value only depends on the number of neurons in the network as suggested by Fig. \ref{SteadyState}.
+Our work suggests that despite the randomness within the model, channel noise causes neural networks to reach a steady state level of synchronization, and the steady state value only depends on the number of neurons in the network as suggested by Fig. \ref{SteadyState}.